 Sue Dunne holds a Diploma of Financial Services (Financial Planning) and has undertaken further study in financial and technical analysis and superannuation.
 Sue has over 25 years’ experience in small business and is an experienced investor in her own right.
 Sue has worked as a Financial Planner since June 2007.

 Lance Livermore is a Certified Financial Planner and also a Certified Practicing Accountant.
 He attained his original qualifications in Albury, prior to establishing himself in a financial controller role with Potter Warburg in Melbourne.
-He has in excess of 30 years experience in both stockbroking and financial planning, and was a founding partner of Bailey Livermore Financial Services, a predecessor organisation of Pentad and Capricorn Investment Partners.
+He has in excess of 30 years experience in both stockbroking and financial planning, and was a founding partner of Bailey Livermore Financial Services, a predecessor organisation of Pentad and The Investment Collective.

 Russell Warmington has worked extensively in marketing and commercial management, and became interested in the financial planning industry when he was Compensation and Benefits Manager at Hewlett Packard Australia.
 Russell began providing personal financial planning advice in 1997, and was previously a principal of Bailey Livermore Financial Services and director of Pentad.